mirage1129/lani_site/README.md

 			- Type `sudo apt-get install build-essential` in server command line iii.
 Configure Distillery and eDeliver (do steps 5-9 - refer to note below)
 			- https://www.digitalocean.com/community/tutorials/how-to-automate-elixir-phoenix-deployment-with-distillery-and-edeliver-on-ubuntu-16-04
-			- NOTE: In step 5, change the port in your app config/prod to 8080 (cloudflare doesnt support 4000, so when you later test, it wont work if you leave on 4000)
 			- NOTE: In step 5, when you copy prod.secret to your server change `example.com:/home...` to `deploy@example.com:home...`
 			- NOTE: In step 5, after you copy prod.secret, change it to what you see here in step 8 with the database username/password that noted down from a few steps before. https://devato.com/automate-elixir-phoenix-1-4-deployment-with-distillery-and-edeliver-on-ubuntu/
 			- NOTE: In step 5, use the latest eDeliver dependency that you'll find here https://github.com/edeliver/edeliver